 4.2.1 System Information

-The System Information Page provides information for the current device information.
-System Information Page helps a switch administrator to identify the hardware MAC address, software version and system uptime.
+The System Info page provides information for the current device information.
+System Info page helps a switch administrator to identify the hardware MAC address, software version and system uptime.
 The screen in Figure 4-2-1 appears.